 To ensure a consistent progression in education, a comprehensive list of psychomotor skills relating to the profession have been developed for each academic level.
 Psychomotor skills directly relate to specific athletic training courses and levels of education.
-What is being learned in the classroom and lab will be practiced in the clinical education and evaluated in the clinical courses and clinical experiences.
+What is being learned, practiced, and evaluated in the classroom, lab and clinical courses is reinforced in the clinical education during clinical experiences.

 Clinical education occurs in a variety of settings:

 - Laboratory - Almost all courses have an associated lab portion where athletic training students practice competencies under the supervision of a Preceptor.